A brief overview of kernel and program caching mechanism¶

 Rationale behind caching¶

-During SYCL program execution SYCL runtime will create internal objects representing kernels and programs, it may also invoke JIT compiler to bring kernels in a program to executable state.
+During SYCL program execution, the SYCL runtime will create internal objects representing kernels and programs, it may also invoke JIT compiler to bring kernels in a program to executable state.
 Those runtime operations are quite expensive, and in some cases caching approach can be employed to eliminate redundant kernel or program object re-creation and online recompilation.
 Few examples below illustrate scenarios where such optimization is possible.

 Use-case #1.
 Submission of the same kernel in a loop: